BinnieJoe/SeAH-Besteel/README.md

 - Use in fields that require image classification.
 <br>Can be used to segment and understand the characteristics of objects to extract features within the image.

+## Expected Outcomes
+- As the frequency of burrs decreases, customer complaints decrease.
+- Reduced mechanical failure due to burr dislodgement and reduced incidence of musculoskeletal diseases
+- Expected to reduce industrial accident rates